 Medically administered detoxification involves the use of medication to relieve withdrawal symptoms.
 Individuals who undergo detox, gradually learn to stop alcohol use, while receiving these medications.
 Although detox alone isn’t an effective treatment, it’s a crucial first step for individuals to recover.

-Patients have to undergo thorough medical assessment, for doctors to understand the extent of the condition.
+Patients have to undergo a thorough medical assessment, for doctors to understand the extent of the condition.
 Aside from a physical exam, clinicians will also do a thorough assessment of an individual’s psychological state.

-DayHab also uses a clinically guided approach that promotes empathy and promotes a person’s connection with self, self confidence, self esteem and self care.
+DayHab also uses a clinically guided approach that promotes empathy and promotes a person’s connection with self, self-confidence, self-esteem, and self-care.

 Living Life Alcohol-Free

 In early recovery, individuals may deal with situations that will prompt them to drink again.
 Unlike illicit drug use, drinking is generally interwoven in everyday life, such as in celebrating and unwinding.
 Some friends and family might have difficulty empathizing with the person in recovery and what they are going through.
 Recovering individuals will need to relearn how to think, act, and feel without using alcohol as their crutch.
 At first, the process will be extremely difficult for them.